travis-ci/docs-travis-ci-com/docs/user/gui-and-headless-browsers.md

 [PhantomJS](http://www.phantomjs.org/) is a headless WebKit with JavaScript API.
 It is an optimal solution for fast headless testing, site scraping, pages capture, SVG renderer, network monitoring and many other use cases.

-[CI environment](/docs/user/ci-environment/) provides PhantomJS preinstalled at `/usr/local/bin/phantomjs`.
+[CI environment](/docs/user/ci-environment/) provides PhantomJS preinstalled (available in PATH as `phantomjs`; don't rely on the exact location).
 Since it is completely headless, there is no need run `xvfb`.

 A very simple example: